elastic/elasticsearch-sql-odbc/README.md

 The driver makes use of the following libraries/headers:

  * ODBC-Specification
-   - this is the project that currently contains the ODBC specification, including the headers defining the ODBC C API;
+   - this is the project that contains the ODBC specification, including the headers defining the ODBC C API;
  * libcurl
-   - the library is used for the HTTP(S) communication with Elasticsearch REST endpoint;
+   - the library is used for the HTTP(S) communication with Elasticsearch REST API;
  * c-timestamp
-   - the library is used for parsing the ISO 8601 formated timestamps received from Elasticsearch;
+   - library used for parsing ISO 8601 formated timestamps;
  * ujson4c
-   - fast scanner library for JSON.
+   - fast scanner library for JSON;
+ * tinycbor
+   - a small CBOR encoder and decoder library.

 The required libraries are added as subtrees to the project, in the libs directory:
 ```
    somedirectory\
     |_elasticsearch-sql-odbc
-      |_README.md
       |_CMakeLists.txt
-      |_build.bat
-      |_driver
-      |_builds
+      |_...
       |_libs
         |_ODBC-Specification
         |_curl
         |_c-timestamp
         |_ujson4c
+        |_tinycbor
 ```